lavinia0724/LeetCode/README.md

 - [2025/04/03] 2206.
 Divide Array Into Equal Pairs
 - [2025/04/05] 2671.
 Frequency Tracker
 - [2025/04/09] 3396.
 Minimum Number of Operations to Make Elements in Array Distinct
+- [2025/04/09] 3375.
+Minimum Operations to Make Array Values Equal to K

 ### Two Pointer
 - [2024/09/07] 26.
 Remove Duplicates from Sorted Array